pods-framework/pods/readme.txt

 * Fixed: Moved session_id() check outside the big conditional so it's always executed, #5182 (@mastef)
 * Fixed: Change deprecated (since WP 5.1) hook `wpmu_new_blog` to `wp_insert_site` with backwards compatibility, #5369 (@JoryHogeveen)
 * Fixed: Error when PodsInit isn't available on network pages, #3353 (@JoryHogeveen)
+* Fixed: Shortcodes no longer stop the page from loading when they encounter SQL errors, #5279 (@sc0ttclark, @JoryHogeveen)

 **Enhancements**